lorin/booknotes/Out-Of-The-Crisis.md

 1. Create constancy of purpose toward improvement of product and service, with the aim to become competitive and to stay in business, and to provide jobs.
 2. Adopt the new philosophy.
 We are in a new economic age.
-Western management must awaken to teh challenge, learn their responsibilites, and take on leadership for change.
+Western management must awaken to the challenge, learn their responsibilites, and take on leadership for change.
 3. Cease dependence on inspection to achieve quality.
 Elminate the need for inspection on a mass basis by building quality into the product in the first